A Calibration Framework for Inference with Partially Observed Data: Illustrative Examples

 The selection mechanism may be either MAR, with $P(\delta_i = 1 \mid X_i) = \pi(X_i; \phi)$ estimated by logistic regression, or MCAR, with $P(\delta_i = 1) = n/(n+N)$.
 In both cases, the calibration weights are obtained from \eqref{eq:cf_primal}--\eqref{eq:cf_debias} and the estimator from Algorithm~\ref{alg:twoloop}.
 Concretely, the proposed estimator of $\theta$ solves the weighted estimating equation

 where the weights $\omega_i$ integrate labeled and unlabeled data through the balancing constraint, ensuring that the weighted labeled sample reproduces the covariate moments of the full sample.
 This yields a doubly robust semi-supervised estimator that remains efficient even under OR model misspecification: when the prediction model for $Y_i$ is poor, the debiasing constraint based on $\pi(X_i; \hat\phi)$ still corrects for the distributional difference between labeled and unlabeled samples.
+In this setting, the balancing constraint uses predictions of the unlabeled outcomes to borrow information from the full covariate distribution, while the debiasing constraint corrects for differences between labeled and unlabeled samples when the response mechanism is correctly modeled.